Tubular-pneumatic action

 pipe organs built during the late 19th and early 20th centuries.
-The term "tubular" refers to the extensive use of lead tubing to connect the organ's console to the valves that control the delivery of "wind" (air under pressure) to the organ's pipes.
+The term "tubular" refers to the extensive use of lead tubing to connect the organ's console to the valves that control the delivery of "wind" (air under pressure) to the pipes.
 Many such organs are extant 100 or more years after their construction.

 Lead tubing of a 1910 Möller tubular-pneumatic pipe organ.

 Description

 In any organ, each pipe has a valve located at its foot which responds to the organist's commands from the console's keyboard, pedalboard and stop controls.
 These valves are contained in windchests upon which the organ's pipework is set.
 Any type of apparatus that connects an organ's console with its windchest is referred to as its "action".
 An organ that utilizes tubular-pneumatic action is commonly called a "tubular-pneumatic organ".

 It seems the first use of this action was in 1851, in Willis' Great Exhibition organ, though it was only very limited.
 It appears that the first organ using tubular-pneumatic action throughout was by T. C. Lewis at St Andrew's Hall, Glasgow, in 1877.